jassmith/jassmith.github.com/_posts/2016-01-14-custom-layouts-with-xamarinforms-part-2.md

 Unfortunately when the original API for the layout system was designed some information that is useful for optimization was not passed into key methods. [`InvalidateMeasure`](https://developer.xamarin.com/api/member/Xamarin.Forms.VisualElement.InvalidateMeasure/) does not pass along the reason for the invalidation, and even more important [`OnChildMeasureInvalidated`](https://developer.xamarin.com/api/member/Xamarin.Forms.Layout.OnChildMeasureInvalidated()/) does not pass along which child was invalidated.
 This has been resolved in internal API's however exposing these publicly requires an API break.
 Therefor the intention is to fix this with 3.0.

-Next time we'll talk about animations inside of layouts.
+In part 3 we'll talk about animations inside of layouts.